crsren/minexx/Commercial/README.md

 ## Commercial

-The commercial folder contains our leaflet and presentation slides alongside logos used, in the assets folder.
+This folder contains the commercial materials of our project, our leaflet and presentation slides alongside logos used which are in the [assets](assets) folder.